RedHatInsights/insights-core-messaging/README.md

 `extract_tmp_dir` is where the engine will extract archives for analysis.
 It will use `/tmp` if no path is provided.

-`extract_timeout` is the number of sections the engine will attempt to extract an archive.
+`extract_timeout` is the number of seconds the engine will attempt to extract an archive.
 It raises an exception if the timeout is exceeded or will try forever if no timeout is specified.

 ```yaml
 # insights.parsers.redhat_release must be loaded and enabled for